TobiasGroeschner/udacity-data-science-project-2/Project-2/README.md

 - data/process_data.py: ETL Pipeline Preparation.ipynb in a python file
 - models/train_classifier.py: ML Pipeline Preparation.ipynb in a python file

-How to interact with this project?
+### How to interact with this project
 - clone the project
-- to start the web app, navigate into the app-folder: '<yourFilepath>/DataScience/Project-2/app/' and type 'python run.py'.
+- to start the web app, navigate into the app-folder: '<yourFilepath>/Project-2/app/' and type 'python run.py'.
 - improve the web-app with better visualizations.
 Feel free to optimize the machine-learning model, use a different one etc. :)

-Results:
+### Results:

 - an ETL pipeline and a machine learning model build with Pipelines
 - a Flask web-app

+### Summary:

+Data had roughtly 26000 messages.
+These messages were categorized into 36 categories.

+These were the messages with the most frequent categories:

+- related: 20316
+- aid_related: 10878
+- weather_related: 7304
+- direct_report: 5081
+- request: 4480

+A machine learning pipeline was build, 'message' being the input column and the 36 categories being the target columns.

+The machine-learning model is saved as a .pkl-file.

+In the web-app, this .pkl file is the "brain" that classifies the input sentence in the backend.

-Acknowledgements:
+### Acknowledgements:
 - udacity for giving feedback on the code
 - [stephanieirvine](https://github.com/stephanieirvine/Udacity-Data-Scientist-Nanodegree/blob/main/Project%202/ML%20Pipeline%20Preparation.ipynb) as I took one function from her.